gragra33/Blazing.Mvvm/readme.md

 #### Parameter Resolution

-The library supports passing parameter values to the `ViewModel` from the `View`.
+The library supports passing parameter values to the `ViewModel` which are defined in the `View`.

 This feature is opt-in.
 To enable it, set the `ParameterResolutionMode` property to `ViewAndViewModel` in the `AddMvvm` method.
 This will resolve parameters in both the `View` component and the `ViewModel`.